 5 Tips for Avoiding the 2016-2017 Flu Season

 Get a flu shot.
 A flu shot drastically reduces the chance you’ll catch the flu.
-And you don’t need a primary care physician for one; in fact, places like Urgent Care Extra offer fast and affordable flu shots.
+And you don’t need a primary care physician for one; in fact, places like Banner Urgent Care offer fast and affordable flu shots.

 Take care of your hands.
 And they’ll take care of you.
 The flu virus is commonly transmitted with germs we get on our hands.
 So it makes sense to thoroughly wash your hands multiple times per day.
 If possible, use a hand sanitizer solution, too.
 Alcohol-based sanitizers are effective in killing the flu virus.